getoutreach/clientxtsdk/README.md

 ## How it works

-When Outreach user goes to a specific part of the Outreach application (e.g., opportunity page), the application will check if that user has installed add-ons for that part of the app and if yes:
+When an Outreach user goes to a specific part of the Outreach application (e.g., opportunity page), the application will check if that user has installed add-ons for that part of the app and if yes:

 - Add a tab with the title of the add-on
 - Add an iframe with the source pointing to an add-on hosting page